England hold slim advantage over South Africa

 While the mood remained respectful throughout, the cricket itself became the spectacle, with the joint-most wickets in a single day of a Test at The Oval since 1933.

 There was a movement in the pitch, but not enough to justify the low scores.
-Robinson and Marco Jansen were superb with the ball, while South Africa's batting was flimsy and England's occasionally reckless.
+Robinson and Marco Jansen were superb with the ball, South Africa's batting was flimsy and England's occasionally reckless.

 Even with the match short on time, regular Test batting would have given England a sizable lead at some point on the fourth day, with plenty of time remaining to bowl out South Africa again.